kyeeh/RepData_PeerAssessment1/PA1_template.md

 The dataset with the filled-in missing values will be usedfor this part.
 To do this comparison let's follow the next steps:

-1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” subsetting the data by weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels subsetting the data by weekday and weekend day.

 ```r
 sbd_filled <- aggregate(steps ~ date + interval, data = data_filled, FUN=sum)